Stabilizing a Queue Subject to Action-Dependent Server Performance: An Auxiliary MDP

 \section{An Auxiliary MDP $\overline{\bY}$}

-In this section, we describe an \emph{auxiliary} MDP whose state takes values in $\mathbb{Y}$ and is obtained from $\mathbf{X}$ by artificially removing the queue-length component.
+In this section, we describe an \emph{auxiliary} MDP whose state takes values in $\mathbb{Y}$ and approximates the server state of $\mathbf{X}$ under a subclass of policies in $\Theta_R$, subject to an assumption that the queue always has a task to service whenever the server becomes available.
 We denote this auxiliary MDP by $\overline{\mathbf{Y}}$ and its state at epoch $k$ by $\overline{\bY}_k=(\overline{S}_k,\overline{W}_k)$ in order to emphasize that it takes values in $\mathbb{Y}$.
 The action chosen at epoch $k$ is denoted by $\overline{A}_k$.
-We use the overline to denote the auxiliary MDP and any other variables associated with it, in order to distinguish them from those of the server state in $\bX$.
+We use the overline to denote the auxiliary MDP and any other variables associated with it, in order to distinguish them from those of the server state in~$\bX$.

-As it will be clear, we can view $\overline{\bY}$ as the server state of the original MDP $\bX$ for which infinitely many tasks are waiting in the queue at the beginning, i.e., $Q_0 = \infty$.
+We can view $\overline{\bY}$ as the server state of the original MDP $\bX$ for which infinitely many tasks are waiting in the queue at the beginning, i.e., $Q_0 = \infty$.
 As a result, there is always a task waiting for service when the server becomes available.

 The reason for introducing $\overline{\bY}$ is the following: (i) $\mathbb{Y}$ is finite and, hence, $\overline{\bY}$ is easier to analyze than $\bX$, and (ii) we can establish a relation between $\bX$ and $\overline{\bY}$, which allows us to prove the main results in the previous section by studying $\overline{\bY}$ instead of $\bX$.
 This simplifies the proofs of the theorems in the previous section.